|Tracy Elizabeth Ritchie – Dip HEd, Interim School Coordinator and Gye Nyame Class Teacher

 Ms. Owusu-Ansah is a graduate of the Kwame Nkrumah University of Science and Technology (KNUST).
 She has over eight years teaching experience and specialises in Mathematics and Science for Primary and Lower Secondary.
 Her qualifications also include training in Cambridge Primary and Secondary 1 curricula and she is an accredited marker for Cambridge International Primary Achievement Tests in English, Mathematics and Science.
 Ms. Owusu-Ansah is a Leader for the British Council’s Connecting Classrooms programme and was adjudged Best Teacher for the 2013/ 2014 academic year by the Primary Department of the British International School in Ghana.

 Ms. Hagan is a trained Ghanaian teacher with nearly thirteen years of teaching experience, six of which were spent in Cambridge-curriculum schools in Ghana.
-She holds a Certificate ‘A’ from the Holy Child College of Education in Ghana, a Diploma in Montessori Teaching and Principles and a certificate in Jolly Phonics training and teaching from the International Community Montessori School .
+She holds a Certificate ‘A’ from the Holy Child College of Education in Ghana, a Diploma in Montessori Teaching and Principles and a certificate in Jolly Phonics training and teaching from the International Community Montessori School.
+She has completed the CACHE Level 3 certificate in Childcare and Education from the Online Learning College in the UK.
 Prior to ISA, Ms. Hagan worked as Reception and Year 1 teacher at the Takoradi International School and was a Trainer of Trainers on Jolly phonics and Montessori teaching methodologies for local schools in Takoradi.
-She is currently the Teaching Assistant for the Reception, Year 1 and Year 2 class and is studying for the CACHE Level 3 certificate in Childcare and Education from the Online Learning College in the UK.
+She has worked as Teaching Assistant for the Reception, Year 1 and Year 2 classes and is currently the Nursery Teacher for the MKV Nursery, a community service project affiliated to the school.